mounicarajput/purple-amaranth/src/pages/index.md

             url: /blog/vaastu
             style: secondary
       - title: Astrology
-        content: >-
-          Hindu astrology, Indian astrology or the Vedic astrology is an ancient Indian science which studies the planetary positions with respect to time and their effect on humans and other important events on earth.
-          The birth chart of an individual forms the road map of his journey on planet...
+        content: "Astrology is the study of forecasting the effects of planets and other celestial bodies like the Sun,\nMoon and\_Stars on humans.
+The birth chart of an individual is like a\_road map of his journey\non\_earth and can be an incredible tool for self-discovery.\_Astrology..."
         align: left
         image: images/cool-oregano.jpg
         image_position: left